carabina/PhotoSelectAndCrop/README.md

 <img align="right" src="https://github.com/gymsymbol/PhotoSelectAndCrop/blob/main/Screenshots/screenViews.png" width="65%">

 This repository shows one way to integrate a UIImagePickerController into a SwiftUI app.
-It is meant to be similar to the stock Contcacts app where a user can select, scale and position an image to be cropped and saved as a conatct's photo.
+It is meant to be similar to the stock Contacts app where a user can select, scale and position an image to be cropped and saved as a conatct's photo.
 The example uses a `processImage()` function to send four items via bindings to the parent view:

 1) a copy of the original `UIImage`,
 2) a scaled and / or cropped `UIImage` version of it,